ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/DevOps/hands-on/Terraform/S3_terraform-03_Data_Sources_Remote_Backend_Provisioners/README.md

 ## Part 2 - Terraform Remote State (Remote backend)

-- A `backend` in Terraform determines how tfstate file is loaded/stored and how an operation such as apply is executed.
+- A `backend` in Terraform determines how the tfstate file is loaded/stored and how an operation such as apply is executed.
 This abstraction enables non-local file state storage, remote execution, etc. By default, Terraform uses the "local" backend, which is the normal behavior of Terraform you're used to.

 - Go to the AWS console and attach ``DynamoDBFullAccess`` policy to the existing role.